 In Global Competition Review (3 July 2013), Paul Ortiz, then a senior in-house attorney at Cisco, said, “I have worked closely with Patrick Ryan on numerous complex litigation matters, including antitrust matters; he is creative, attentive, and brilliant.
 Patrick knows his clients’ business goals and always finds a way to achieve them whether through settlement or litigation victory.”

-In addition to litigating high-stakes cases for major corporate clients, Patrick provides in-depth business-centric counseling to clients in the areas of antitrust, class action, and anti-counterfeiting.
+In addition to litigating high-stakes cases for major corporate clients, Patrick provides in-depth business-centric counseling to clients in the areas of general commercial litigation, antitrust, class action, and anti-counterfeiting.
 He gets to know a client's business and finds a way to substantially mitigate litigation risk while at the same time helping the client improve its bottom line.
-Indeed, Patrick's biggest successes are the ones that will never be read about because litigation never happened.
-For example, he has anticipated potential risk for clients in the areas of antitrust and class action and has worked with clients to mitigate such risk, or in some instances, eliminate the risk before a lawsuit is filed, saving clients millions in potential lost damages and attorney fees.
-Also, in the areas of anti-counterfeiting and supply chain security, which often involve antitrust issues, Patrick's knowledge is uniquely suited to help clients navigate how best to deal with issues associated with counterfeit products in the supply chain.
+Patrick is known for being an excellent crisis manager who has led collaborative teams of dozens of lawyers across multiple law firms to achieve success for an industry or a group of clients.
+Patrick also works with client legal and business teams, as well as industry consultants, to solve critical problems and efficiently manage crisis situations so that the client can achieve its business goals, greatly mitigate risk and sometimes even avoid regulatory or litigation exposure before it happens.
+For example, he has anticipated potential risk for clients in the areas of antitrust and class action and has worked with clients to mitigate such risk, or in some instances, eliminate the risk before a lawsuit is filed, saving clients tens of millions in potential lost damages and attorney fees.
+Patrick is a people person who communicates just as effectively one-on-one with opposing counsel and governmental officials, as he does with judges and juries in the courtroom.
+This enables Patrick to resolve situations creatively and quickly.

 Prior to joining JMBM, Patrick was a partner in the commercial litigation practice in the San Francisco offices of two international law firms.
 Patrick led the client team that received the 2011 commercial litigation law firm of the year award from a major electronics manufacturing company.